indre-idenfy/Documentation/pages/DirectProcessing.md

 # Notice

-Using this implementation type you lose these functionality: 3D liveness detection and short video before taking photos.
+Using this implementation type you lose these features: 3D liveness detection and short video before taking photos.
 If 3D liveness detection and short video before taking photos is required for you, please use another integration type.

 ### Sending request